learn-co-curriculum/dsc-confidence-intervals-intro-v2-2/README.md

 ## Managing Uncertainty When Reporting Numbers

 Let's start with an example: you work for a furniture company that wants to develop a desk chair specifically designed for 12-year-old children.
-Your boss wants to know how tall the back of the chair should be, to accommodate this customer segment.
+Your boss wants to know how tall the back of the chair should be to accommodate this customer segment.

 Obviously you are not able to get measurements for all 12-year-olds in the history of time.
 In fact, the actual children who are likely to use this chair are not even 12 years old yet, since the chair hasn't been developed and manufactured yet!
 So, it won't be possible to measure your population of interest directly.
 Instead, you'll need to use sampling and statistical knowledge to report a measurement to your boss.
 This is a form of **inferential** statistics, because you are drawing conclusions beyond just describing statistics of your sample data.